 One of the major barriers providers list is the cost of healthy food, including fresh produce.
 Waldock suggests cooperative buying arrangements or working directly with farmers as options.
 Some are doing this, Loth said, and creating gardens and using community-supported agriculture programs.

 Other providers cite a lack of time or staff to prepare fresh foods.
 Waldock said some vendors sell cut-up vegetables and other time-saving options.

-The study team envision a role for advocates too, as a Blue Cross news release describes:
+The study team envisions a role for advocates too, as a Blue Cross news release describes:

 Advocates are encouraged to think collaboratively about systems-level changes to improve access to healthy food and active play, to look for ways to connect providers to convenient and less expensive alternatives to traditional grocery stores, to expand training or educational opportunities, and to provide other supports for providers interested in creating healthier early care and education settings.

 Getting a jump-start from CTSI

 CTSI support at the project’s earliest stages helped the University study team get the effort to where it is today, as Dr. Loth explains:

 “Initial CTSI support was critical to our ability to identify focused strategies that can help kids lead healthier lives."